philbudne/xxl/doc/classes.md

 #### `repr (this)`

-    to_string method for Null Class
+    to_string/repr method for Null Class: returns "null"

 #### `reprx (this)`